waku-org/specs/standards/application/reliable-channel-api.md

 ## Future improvements

 - Developer may prefer to have control over the content topics for privacy and anonymity purposes, future improvements may enable this.
-- Developers may prefer the message routing service (aka [WAKU2]()) to provide message rate limit information.
+- Developers may prefer the message routing service (aka [WAKU2](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/10/waku2.md)) to provide message rate limit information.
+- "Query on connect" is most likely more suited at the [WAKU-API](/standards/application/waku-api.md) layer

 ## Security/Privacy considerations